Myeloproliferative disorders are diseases in which the bone marrow produces too many of one of the three types of blood cells:

 White blood cells, which fight infection

-Platelets, which makes blood clot
+Platelets, which make blood clot

 - Your age, overall health, and medical history